dotnet/docs/docs/csharp/nullable-attributes.md

 Several attributes have been added to express additional information about the null state of variables.
 All code you wrote before C# 8 introduced nullable reference types was *null oblivious*.
 That means any reference type variable may be null, but null checks aren't required.
 Once your code is *nullable aware*, those rules change.
 Reference types should never be the `null` value, and nullable reference types must be checked against `null` before being dereferenced.

 The rules for your APIs are likely more complicated, as you saw with the `TryGetValue` API scenario.
 Many of your APIs have more complex rules for when variables can or can't be `null`.
-In these cases, you'll use one of these attributes to express those rules:
+In these cases, you'll use one of the following attributes to express those rules:

-- [AllowNull](xref:System.Diagnostics.CodeAnalysis.DisallowNullAttribute): A non-nullable input argument may be null.
+- [AllowNull](xref:System.Diagnostics.CodeAnalysis.AllowNullAttribute): A non-nullable input argument may be null.
-- [DisallowNull](xref:System.Diagnostics.CodeAnalysis.AllowNullAttribute): A nullable input argument should never be null.
+- [DisallowNull](xref:System.Diagnostics.CodeAnalysis.DisallowNullAttribute): A nullable input argument should never be null.
 - [MaybeNull](xref:System.Diagnostics.CodeAnalysis.MaybeNullAttribute): A non-nullable return value may be null.
 - [NotNull](xref:System.Diagnostics.CodeAnalysis.NotNullAttribute): A nullable return value will never be null.
 - [MaybeNullWhen](xref:System.Diagnostics.CodeAnalysis.MaybeNullWhenAttribute): A non-nullable `out` or `ref` argument may be null when the return value satisfies a condition.